 - Tenon: provides an API that allows developers to integrate a wide range of reliable accessibility tests into their development workflow.

-- Opquast Reporting.
+- Opquast Reporting (in French).
 Website quality and accessibility assessment tool.
 It includes features to evaluate manually and automatically, to export audit reports in various format, to create tasks from bugs found during the evaluation.

 - Tanaguru.
 An open source (AGPL license) website assessment tool, with a focus on accessibility.